Ford exempts large US retailers from lockdown, but encourages Ontarians to “blame locally” - The Beaverton

 Ford exempts large US retailers from lockdown, but encourages Ontarians to “blame locally”

-“Folks, it’s true the numbers are rising, but the best way you could help your old pal Doug is to continue pointing fingers at one another,” Premier Ford explained from a televised press conference.
+“Folks, ’s true the numbers are rising, but the best way you could help your old pal Doug is to continue pointing fingers at one another,” Premier Ford explained from a televised press conference.
 With daily case numbers rising past 4,000, Ford insisted it was “more important than ever” for Ontarians to ignore large foreign-owned retailers like , and instead train all their anger on local small business owners.

 “When you blame locally, you help keep the anger in Ontario’s communities, as opposed to letting the anger leave your small towns and wind up in my office at Queen’s Park,” Ford explained.

-The Ford ’s “Blame Local” campaign aims to foster distrust and division between Ontario citizens at the local level, thus removing undue scrutiny from politicians who have failed to act, or from large COVID-rich retailers.
+The Ford Government’s “Blame Local” campaign aims to foster distrust and division between Ontario citizens at the local level, thus removing undue scrutiny from politicians who have failed to act, or from large COVID-rich retailers.
 Ford’s hope is that local retailers will be too preoccupied grappling with strict lockdown measures, “keeping the blame among the community where it is the most politically advantageous to us.”

 “Sure it’s tempting to blame rising COVID numbers on WalMart megastores that are still wide open, but we’re asking Ontarians to keep their blame exclusively on local house parties and neighbours who couldn’t follow the government’s confusing lockdown half-measures. ” Ford emphasized.